 - Keep the committee and its bank account open for further use for this election.

 - If you anticipate penalties or other permissible post-election campaign expenditures, you can keep your campaign’s bank account open with your remaining funds.
-Be aware that your bank account could accrue bank fees and other automatic charges and that you must enter all bills and bill payments in C-SMART for semi-annual disclosure to the BOE.
+Be aware that your bank account could accrue bank fees and other automatic charges and that you must enter all bills and bill payments in C-SMART for semi-annual disclosure to the CFB.

 - Transfer remaining funds to a future committee.